Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 - Guiding you through the process of requesting or contesting alimony, ensuring that your rights are protected.

-- Advocating for a fair alimony award based on the facts of your case and Texas law.
+- Advocating for a fair alimony award based on the financial details and legal standards applicable to your family.

 - Representing you in court if an alimony dispute arises, ensuring that the court is presented with compelling evidence to support your position.